PelleGroot/bucketlist/README.md

 This app will allow you to keep track of your bucketlist, add new items on the list and let you check them, when you've done it.
 When you have done an item you will also get the opportunity to write your experience, and add a picture.

-You will be logging in through facebook.
-This is so you can share your bucketlist with your friends.
-Your friends can than opt-in on your items on the bucketlist, so you can do these activities together.

 ## Problem statement
 Life is amazing but you have to live it and not be stuck in a rut (NL: "sleur").
 To help keep life interesting, people make a bucketlist but this list is often forgotten or not completed.